basp-group/Faceted-HyperSARA/docs/source/default.rst

     See associated documentation of the `lib.utils.solver_proj_elipse_fb <https://basp-group.github.io/RI-measurement-operator/_lib/lib.utils.html#lib.utils.solver_proj_elipse_fb>`_ from the measurement-operator module.

-.. admonition:: Wavelet dictionary (SARA by default)
+.. admonition:: Wavelet dictionary (SARA dictionary by default) :cite:p:`Carrillo2012`

     basis : ["db1", "db2", "db3", "db4", "db5", "db6", "db7", "db8", "self"]
         Name of the wavelet dictionaries considered ("self" corresponding to the Dirac basis).
 By default, contains the list of wavelets defining the SARA dictionary :cite:p:`Carrillo2012`.
 Whenever used, the Dirac basis needs to be specified in last.